johnnovak/gridmonger-site/source/regions.rst

 In some cRPGs, levels don't always represent the vertically stacked floors of a dungeon complex, but rectangular areas (regions) of a large contiguous world map.
-In these type of games, all regions have the same dimensions.
+In such games, all regions have the same dimensions.

 For example, in `New World Computing
 <https://en.wikipedia.org/wiki/New_World_Computing>`_'s 1986 classic, `Might